vikas9-dev/microservices/doc/02_Building_Microservices_using_Spring_Boot.md

 ---

-## 10. ## ✨ Creating DTO Classes for the Accounts Microservice 🛠️
+## 10. ✨ Creating DTO Classes for the Accounts Microservice 🛠️

 In this section, let’s roll up our sleeves and **create the DTO classes** for the entity classes defined in our `accounts` microservice.
 These DTOs will serve as **clean and structured response objects** between our backend and client applications — without exposing internal database structures. 🔐

-Before jumping in, if you’re already confident with REST API basics, feel free to increase the video speed 🎞️ to keep things engaging.
-I’m covering foundational concepts to help new developers or students, but don’t worry — **more exciting topics** are just around the corner, like building `cards` and `loans` microservices and beyond. 🚀

 ### 📁 Step 1: Create the `dto` Package